CNBC Awards

 NGER is Australia’s national reporting framework for greenhouse gas emissions and energy use.
 It ensures transparency in emissions reporting and helps the government track climate action progress.

-NGER requires large corporations to report their emissions, energy consumption, and production annually.
+NGER requires large corporations to report their annual emissions, energy consumption, and production.
 The data is used for regulatory compliance, carbon pricing mechanisms, and national climate policies.

 SECR is a UK mandatory sustainability reporting framework requiring businesses to disclose energy use and carbon emissions in annual reports.
-SECR works by applying to large companies and LLPs that meet certain size criteria.
+SECR applies to large companies and LLPs that meet specific size criteria.
 It ensures organizations track and report their energy efficiency measures, helping the UK meet carbon reduction targets.

 SFDR is an EU regulation that enhances transparency in sustainable investments and ESG risks for financial market participants.
 It aims to prevent greenwashing by standardizing ESG disclosures.